 Kentucky Coffeetree is a tall native deciduous tree, up to 80 feet high, with a narrow open crown.

 Twigs are stout, light brown with white spots.
 Leaf scars are heart shape.
-Bud are hidden until leaf-out.
+Buds are hidden until leaf-out.
 So - it appears to be dead when it is not in leaf as the buds do not swell until ready to leaf-out and then it leafs out late providing an extra month of a 'dead-tree' look compared to neighboring maples, oaks and ashes.

 The bark of mature trees is a gray-brown and has a somewhat scaly appearance with sharp edges.
+Young bark becomes scaly very early with brown tones between the scales.

 Leaves are large, alternate and bi-pinnately compound, 12 to 30 inches long, with up to six pairs of branchlets, each with numerous 1.5 to 2 inch ovate leaflets.
 This represents the largest leaves of any native North American species.
 No teeth on the leaflets, paler color on the underside.
 Yellow fall color.